North Judson, Indiana: Establishment

 The area now known as North Judson was originally Brantwood, a town platted on October 1, 1859, less than a mile northwest of the current town.
-The town post office was established on September 24, 1860, as North Judson after William D. Judson, President of the Cincinnati & Chicago Railroad (later a part of the Pittsburgh, Cincinnati, Chicago and St. Louis Railroad), which had just been laid through the town.
+The town post office (postmaster Daniel Kelly) was established on September 24, 1860, as North Judson after William D. Judson, President of the Cincinnati & Chicago Railroad (later a part of the Pittsburgh, Cincinnati, Chicago and St. Louis Railroad), which had just been laid through the town.
 The 'North' was likely added to eliminate confusion with downstate Judson, Indiana.
+The post office was later reestablished on August 31, 1864, under postmaster Levi Lightcap, not moving to its current location until 1949.
+The town of North Judson proper was later laid out in 1866 and incorporated in 1888.